mrdavemorgan/lepgallery/readme.txt

 == Screenshots ==

 1. The UnGallery top level view.
-A single picture is displayed as are the links to the subdirectories/subgalleries.
+A single "Marquee" picture is displayed and the links to the subdirectories/subgalleries.
-2. Selecting one of the subgallery links above displays the gallery thumbnail view of all JPGs, PNG and GIFs in that directory.
+2. Selecting one of the subgallery links above displays the gallery thumbnail view of all JPGs, PNGs and GIFs in that directory.
 A breadcrumb trail up to the top level of the galleries is displayed along with the subgalleries.
 These are each generated automatically by reading the file system of your photo directories.
+The -zip- link provides a zip file of all photo originals in the current directory for convenient download.
 3. Clicking on a thumbnail displays the browsing view.
 One picture is larger and the previous and next picture thumbnail links are displayed.
-There were movie files in this directory, so links to view those are displayed also.
-UnGallery's picture sizes are adjustable to fill larger page widths like on this site, using the Atahualpa theme.
+There are movie files in this directory, so links to view them are displayed also.
+UnGallery's sizes are adjustable to fill larger page widths like on this site.

 == Dependencies ==